junxit/us-congress-bills-114/metadata.md

 - 2015-05-22 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-58.
 - 2015-05-22 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-58.
 - 2015-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 100.
+- 2015-06-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4059-4061; text as passed Senate: CR S4059-4061)
+- 2015-06-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S4059-4061; text as passed Senate: CR S4059-4061)